 - If we scroll down the headers will remain in the same place.

-- How to Freeze Selected Panes in Excel (10 Ways)
+Read More: How to Freeze Multiple Panes in Excel

 Suppose, we need to lock the first column.
-Our first column contains the Products Name and while scrolling over our dataset we want to view the Products Names.
+Our first column contains the product name and while scrolling over our dataset we want to view the product names.
 So, to freeze the first column there is a keyboard shortcut Alt + W + F + C (sequentially).
 Now, let’s go through the procedure of how this shortcut performs.

 - In the beginning, using the keyboard shortcut Alt + W + F will bring us to the Freeze Panes menu bar.